agile-ts/documentation/docs/quick_start/React.md

 render(<RandomComponent/>);
 ```
-Check out the [code sandbox](https://codesandbox.io/s/agilets-first-state-f12cz) to see the whole project in action.
+Check out the [code sandbox](https://codesandbox.io/s/agilets-first-state-f12cz) to see the whole project in a production near environment.

 ### 💻 Important Code Snippets {#important-code-snippets-1}

 ```ts
 const App = new Agile();
 ```
-1️⃣ To be able to instantiate any State, we need an AgileTs Instance.
+1️⃣ In order to instantiate any State, we need an AgileTs Instance.
 Such an Instance can be seen as the brain of AgileTs, which manages all our States.
 Be aware that you should avoid having multiple Agile Instances in one application!

 ```ts
 const MY_FIRST_STATE = App.createState("Hello World");
 ```
-2️⃣ With the help of the previously instantiate AgileTs Instance, we can now create our first State.
+2️⃣ Now we can create our first State using the previously instantiated AgileTs Instance.
-We have assigned the initial value `'Hello World'` to the State.
+In our example, we have assigned the initial Value `'Hello World'` to the State.

 ```ts
 const myFirstState = useAgile(MY_FIRST_STATE); // Returns 'Hello World x'
 ```
-3️⃣ In order to make our application reactive,
-we need to bind the State to our React Component using the [`useAgile()`](../packages/react/features/Hooks.md#useagile) Hook.
+3️⃣ Here we bind our created State to the React Component using the [`useAgile()`](../packages/react/features/Hooks.md#useagile) Hook.
-This ensures that the Component rerenders whenever the State mutates, so when its value changes.
+This ensures that the Component rerenders whenever the State `value` mutates.
-The `useAgile()` Hook returns the current `value` of the State, in our case 'Hello World'.
+The `useAgile()` Hook returns the current `value` of the State.
+So in our case 'Hello World'.
 Be aware that React Hooks can only be used in Function Components!
 For Class Components we have provided a Higher Order Component called [AgileHOC](../packages/react/features/AgileHoc.md).